 How To Remember To Change Your Air Conditioner's Air Filters

 Here’s an easy way to stay on top of this; sign up for the Service Experts Email Club.
-When you do, you can elect to receive (or not) great email coupons and newsletters with a lot of tips and discounts on AC repairs and tune-ups.
-Plus, your email subscription preferences let’s you set a reminder to change your Longmont area home's air filter every 30, 60, 90, 120 or 365 days, or any date you find most convenient.
+This is a great to receive discounts on service, tips and other helpful information directly to your email.
+Also, your email subscription preferences let’s you set a reminder to change your Longmont area home's air filter every 30, 60, 90, 120 or 365 days, or any date you find most convenient.

 How to replace your return air filter

-Most of you know how to replace the air filter in their equipment, but some residences have an extra filter in the return ducts.
+Most of you know how to replace the air filter in their equipment, but some residences have an extra filter in the return ductwork.
 Whether you have one or not is dependent on which HVAC system you have.
-Your system is made to handle a maximum amount of pressure in your house, and the more filters you have the fiercer the blower motor works, which can decrease the life expectancy of your system if it isn't designed for it.
-Learning whether you have a return filter and replacing it is easy:
+Your system is designed to handle a maximum amount of pressure in your home, and the more filters you have the fiercer the blower motor works, which can decrease the life of your system if it isn't designed for it.
+Discovering whether you have a return filter and replacing it is simple:

 - Check for a filter.
 If one is in place, pull it out and write down the size.

 - Verify the filter type is the one recommended by the manufacturer.